 In the history of humanitarianism, there is a recurrent rhetoric of discontinuity and “new foundations.”
-From Henri Dunant and the International Committee of Red Cross on, most newly founded institutions presented themselves as initiating a “new era.”
+From Henri Dunant and the International Committee of the Red Cross onward, most newly founded institutions presented themselves as initiating a “new era.”
 Furthermore, the idea of professionalization was not new.
 In the aftermath of World War I, the values of professional qualifications and expertise had already emerged as main requirements for international relief workers.
 However, after World War II, the United Nations agencies played up the idea of a “new beginning” in order to emphasize the break between the present and a past marked by “barbarism.”
 Of particular relevance for UNRRA founders was that information about the new agency be disseminated to the public and its activities be recorded.
 Here they had two aims in mind: to sell the public on the fact that UNRRA was doing its job effectively – thereby justifying the massive allocation of resources to international relief – and to create a public memory of the path breaking role played by UNRRA in pioneering a “new humanitarianism.”
 In order to achieve these aims they established a Public Information Office, with a Visual Information section and created the Office of Historian tasked with documenting and writing the organization’s history.
 It was believed that the thousands of pictures taken in the different regions throughout the world would help persuade Western citizens of the major role played by UNRRA in bringing aid to peoples and countries devastated by the war.

 The shots of UNRRA official photographers filled the pages of the many booklets illustrating the organization’s purposes and activities.
 The leaflet Fifty Facts about UNRRA is a good example of this type of publication.
-It was obviously meant for ordinary people who had little or no knowledge about international humanitarianism, and it addressed the supposedly “frequently asked questions” about the new organisation, such as “How is UNRRA helping the Italian people?” or “With so many problems at home, why should we bother about UNRRA?”
+It was obviously meant for ordinary people who had little or no knowledge about international humanitarianism, and it addressed the supposedly “frequently asked questions” about the new organization, such as “How is UNRRA helping the Italian people?” or “With so many problems at home, why should we bother about UNRRA?”
 Answers were given in words and in pictures: photographs depicted UNRRA’s activities in sixteen “receiving countries,” most of them European.
 Fifty Facts about UNRRA was reprinted several times and distributed in the main “contributing countries,” as were other similar booklets.
-Thirty-eight governments participated in founding UNRRA operations, but contributions made by the United States, United Kingdom and Canada together accounted for 94 per cent of the total budget.
+Thirty-eight governments participated in founding UNRRA operations, but contributions made by the United States, the United Kingdom, and Canada together accounted for 94 per cent of the total budget.
 There is little doubt that UNRRA “was one of the products of Anglo-American “post-conflict planning.”
 Photographs were not only destined for UNRRA publications.

 UNRRA’s Public Information Office handed over the pictures, along with news items, statistics, and reports to bureaus in the member states, which were committed to supporting the dissemination of information about the international agency.

-UNRRA Headquarters deemed images to be a great asset in familiarizing Western citizens with the new organizations, and they recruited a pool of professional photographers to make a record of relief operations.
-Of course not all their pictures were published.
+UNRRA headquarters considered images to be a great asset in familiarizing Western citizens with the new organizations, and a pool of professional photographers was recruited to make a record of relief operations.
+Of course, not all their pictures were published.
 Some of them were printed in UNRRA’s brochures, but it is quite possible that others appeared in local newspapers or magazines, since the representatives of member states were charged with disseminating all the material dispatched by the UNRRA Information Office in their countries.
-This essay analyses photographs that illustrated UNRRA official publications, as well as other available shots, in order to outline the main narrative that, taken together, they suggest.
+This chapter analyzes photographs that illustrated UNRRA official publications, as well as other available shots, in order to outline the main narrative that, taken together, they suggest.

 Photographers of Relief